numaproj/numaflow/docs/user-guide/reference/configuration/liveness-and-readiness.md

 sidecar reports started.
 A startup probe on a sidecar would therefore gate itself on an endpoint that cannot exist yet, and the pod would never start.
 Use the liveness settings above for those containers.

+A reduce vertex with persistence enabled starts serving `/sidecar-livez` before it waits for a stale fence file left by a previous instance, so that wait does not count against the sidecars' liveness budget.